Infineon/mtb-example-psoc6-emulated-eeprom/README.md

 See the [API reference quick start guide](https://infineon.github.io/emeeprom/em_eeprom_api_reference_manual/html/index.html) section for step-by-step instructions on how to enable the emulated EEPROM middleware library.

-**Note:** The target kit CY8CKIT-062S4 and CY8CPROTO-064B0S3 doesn't have a dedicated EEPROM flash region, so this example will demonstrate emulation in the user flash region.
+**Note:** The target kit CY8CKIT-062S4 doesn't have a dedicated EEPROM flash region, so this example will demonstrate emulation in the user flash region.

-### Placing the EEPROM array in user flash for CY8CKIT-064B0S2-4343W and CY8CPROTO-064B0S3
+### Placing the EEPROM array in user flash for CY8CKIT-064B0S2-4343W

-In the case of CY8CKIT-064B0S2-4343W and CY8CPROTO-064B0S3, post-build steps are executed which perform signing of the image as dictated by the policies provided by the user.
+In the case of CY8CKIT-064B0S2-4343W , post-build steps are executed which perform signing of the image as dictated by the policies provided by the user.
 Because the counter value in the EEPROM is incremented at every reset/power-cycle, a signature mismatch would occur if the EEPROM is within the image area (user flash area) that gets signed.
 Therefore, in order to prevent a signature mismatch, this example is configured to emulate the EEPROM at a fixed location outside the image area in the user flash as specified by the `APP_DEFINED_EM_EEPROM_LOCATION_IN_FLASH` macro.
 The EEPROM is placed at the end of the image area.
 This requires the size of the CM4 image to be modified in the policy.

 To do this, open the default policy, *policy/policy_single_CM0_CM4*, in an editor and go to the CM4 application image boot and upgrade the policy.
 For the CM4 application image, the JSON field `id` is set as `16`.
 Next, in the resources section, change the value of the size such that `address + size = APP_DEFINED_EM_EEPROM_LOCATION_IN_FLASH`.

-**Note:** See the \<BSP>.mk (e.g., *CY8CKIT-064B0S2-4343W.mk*) file in the BSP to know the default policy name.
+**Note:** See the *\<BSP>.mk* (e.g., *CY8CKIT-064B0S2-4343W.mk*) file in the BSP to know the default policy name.
 The `CY_SECURE_POLICY_NAME` make variable denotes the default policy name.
-Note that the default policy must be *policy/policy_single_CM0_CM4* while using cysecuretools version 2.0.0; it must be *policy/policy_single_CM0_CM4_swap* while using cysecuretools version 3.0.0.

-You can find the version of the tool by entering `cysecuretools version` in **modus-shell**.
-ModusToolbox&trade; 2.2 bundles cysecuretools version 2.0.0 in the installation package.
-You can install cysecuretools version 3.0.0 by running the following command in **modus-shell**.

 ```
 python -m pip install --upgrade --force-reinstall cysecuretools
 ```

 ###  Resources and settings

 **Table 1.
 Application resources**